Towards pedestrian head tracking: A benchmark dataset and a multi-source data fusion network: Introduction

 The input information source is critical to achieving accurate head detection and tracking.
 Motion information (e.g., optical flow and frame difference) can enhance head features and suppress background features.
-Depth maps can provide effective distance information, and density maps can highlight the spatial feature of heads.
+Depth maps can provide effective distance information, and density maps can highlight the spatial features of heads.
 Existing research mainly focuses on head detection in static images, depth maps, or optical flow.
 They did not consider how to integrate multiple sources of information to address the aforementioned challenges.

-Inspired by these observations, we propose a Multi-Source Information Fusion Network (MIFN) for pixel-level head detection and tracking.
-To the best of our knowledge, this is the first end-to-end CNN-based network that jointly trains RGB frames, pixel-level motion information (optical flow and frame difference maps), depth maps, and density maps in videos.
+Inspired by these observations, this study proposes a Multi-Source Data Fusion Network (MDFN) for pixel-level head tracking.
+This is the first end-to-end video-based network that jointly trains raw Red, Green, Blue (RGB) frames, pixel-level motion data (optical flow and frame difference maps), depth maps, and density maps.
 To obtain the five-source information, we adopt a transfer learning strategy without external sensors.
-MIFN uses the five-source feature to effectively guide the head detector and tracker to propose robust head boxes.
-We design a feature fusion mechanism to extract a comprehensive latent representation that combines the advantages of each input source.
+MDFN leverages the five-source data to effectively guide the head feature extraction, resulting in robust head detection and tracking.
+We have developed a feature fusion mechanism that extracts a comprehensive latent representation, which combines the strengths of each input source for head tracking.
+This study provides a large-scale cross-scene dataset and a novel multi-source data fusion insight for head detection and tracking.
+This is rarely seen in existing literature.
+The dataset is collected from real-world scenarios, making it highly applicable in practical applications while also providing researchers with broader opportunities for further exploration.
+The proposed multi-source data fusion approach is detector-free, so it can be compatible with various feature extraction methods and has the potential to be adopted and applied in a wider range of SOTA detection and tracking networks.